caravan-bitcoin/caravan/apps/coordinator/README.md

 you should be able to point Caravan at 'http://bitcoind.localhost:8080' to communicate with your node.
 If you have bitcoind running on a different machine, you will need to adjust the `upstream` block in `bitcoind.proxy` for the correct network address:port.
-Don't forget to add the the correct `rpcallowip=LOCAL_MACHINE_IP` to the remote machine's `bitcoin.conf`.
+Don't forget to add the correct `rpcallowip=LOCAL_MACHINE_IP` to the remote machine's `bitcoin.conf`.

-Because the `nginx` configuration depends entirely on what is specified in the `upstream` block it is STRONGLY reccommended to keep `bitcoind` reserved for the mainnet and `testnet` for the testnet.
+Because the `nginx` configuration depends entirely on what is specified in the `upstream` block it is STRONGLY recommended to keep `bitcoind` reserved for the mainnet and `testnet` for the testnet.
 In this way, `nginx` could be configured to simultaneously provide a reverse proxy to the mainnet via 'http://bitcoind.localhost:8080' and to the testnet via 'http://testnet.localhost:8080'.